Blog

 Gallstones in pregnancy have similar symptoms and complications regardless whether one is pregnant or not.
 These include:

-• abdominal pain, specifically in the upper right area
+• abdominal pain, specifically in the right upper abdomen

 • nausea and vomiting